hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 -> Deadline: Saturday, Farvardin 30, 23:59 (Announced at Farvardin 24)

+## Assignment Set 8

+* Machine Learning with Scikit-Learn: The [data set](https://github.com/hhaji/Applied-Machine-Learning/blob/master/Recitation-Assignments/Assignments_Data/Assignment_Set_8_Data.csv) includes parental level of education, test preparation course, math score, reading and writing score and etc., to understand their impact on overall performance in 5 groups of students.
+    - Classify the specified data using the binary method and then the multi-class method with an accuracy of more than 90%.

+-> Deadline: Saturday, Ordibehesht 13, 23:59 (Announced at Ordibehesht 1)

 # Submission Instruction

 * Please register through the link: [Registration](https://docs.google.com/document/d/1n4WDjIZMKNghwnWzMhJKfUPSfHzUeyb4eholMpyMILY/edit?usp=sharing)